recursyoru/claude-code-iam-bypass/README.md

 ## Technical Details

-Claude Code IAM documentation specifies permission priority as Deny > Allow > Ask.
+Claude Code IAM documentation specifies permission priority as Deny > Ask > Allow.
 In v2.0.42, this priority is enforced within the project root.
 Outside the project root, deny rules are not enforced and behavior exhibits Ask downgrade (deny rules degrading to Ask-level permissions, allowing execution upon user approval).

 Project Root: The directory where Claude Code is launched.